 |Aged Citrus Peel||Chen Pi||8|

 |Ginger Rhizome||Sheng Jiang||8|

 Use cautiously with high fever, Yin Deficiency with Heat, Qi Stagnation, Fluid Deficiency, irritability, thirst or constipation.

 Pregnant or nursing women should consult their health care provider before taking any supplement.

 Traditional Chinese Medicine is powerful and reliable, but it can be complex.
 As TCM is not based on symptoms alone, self-diagnosis and self-treatment aren't recommended.
-Best to start a low cost online-herbal-consultation.
+Best to start an online-herbal-consultation.

 Tablets: 2-3 tablets, 2-3 times a day, best on an empty stomach